 Table of Contents

 The internet has been a driving force behind the major shift in the way that we consume media.
-Online video streaming is growing more popular by the day, and hackers, pirates, and other people with poor intentions are taking advantage of opportunities to cash in on unsecured streaming setups.
+Online video streaming is growing more popular by the day.
+Hackers, pirates, and other people with poor intentions are taking advantage of opportunities to cash in on unsecured streaming setups.
 That is why it is so important to have password protected video hosting.

 Using the appropriate security measures is essential if you want to keep your content out of the wrong hands.
-In situations where privacy is a concern, password protected video hosting is a must.
+In situations where privacy is a concern, password-protected video hosting is a must.
 This can be achieved by using a private video hosting service.

-Before we get started, we will briefly run through what a video host is and how it ties into secure streaming, so you understand the whole picture of how password protected video hosting works.
+To get started, let’s briefly run through what a video host is and how it ties into secure streaming, so you understand the whole picture of how password protected video hosting works.

 Table of Contents